Jiwe-Studio/wallet-sdk-unity/README.md

 Variables being passed:

-- 0.1 - is the amount to be rewarded
+- 0.1 - is the amount to be charged
 - Order_ID - is useful for the dev’s records to know which reward he has given
 - “Purchasing pigs in a blanket" - is a description of the purchase